lsst-ts/ts_observatory_control/doc/user-guide/tcs-user-guide-generic.rst

 By default, the method will reset all offsets.

-Users can control whether to reset only the persistent or the non-persistent offsets using the ``persistent`` and ``non_persistent``.
+Users can control whether to reset only offsets that where absorbed or not using the ``absorbed`` and ``non_absorbed`` flags.
 Both the relative and non-relative offsets are always reseted for the selected option.

-For example, the commands below show how to reset only the persistent and non-persistent offsets, respectively.
+For example, the commands below show how to reset only the absorbed and not absorbed offsets, respectively.

 .. code:: python

-    await tcs.reset_offsets(persistent=True, non_persistent=False)  # reset only persistent offsets
+    await tcs.reset_offsets(absorbed=True, non_absorbed=False)  # reset only absorbed offsets
-    await tcs.reset_offsets(persistent=False, non_persistent=True)  # reset only non-persistent offsets
+    await tcs.reset_offsets(absorbed=False, non_absorbed=True)  # reset only offsets that where not absorbed